-The category Other concerns the elimination of collateralised securities € -1,403 million (2019: € -1,553 million).
-These collateralised securities constitute the intra-group notes issued by the Share Debt Programme 1 BV which are purchased by SRLEV.
+The category Other concerns the elimination of collateralised securities € -1,292 million (2020: € -1,403 million) and investments by subsidiaries of SRLEV.
+The collateralised securities constitute the intra-group notes issued by the Share Debt Programme 1 B.V. which are purchased by SRLEV.